pulkitavijay-png/Ascora/README.md

 ├── 📄 LICENSE         # Open-source MIT License
 ├── 📄 README.md       # Project Master Vision
 └── 📄 requirements.txt # Environment dependencies

-True wisdom isn't found in the complexity of the machine, but in the clarity it brings to the student.
-Ascora is the bridge between the world's most advanced AI and the world's most deserving children.